Shri: Spelling and pronunciation

-Sanskrit is written in many other Indian scripts as well, each of which has its own equivalents of these Devanāgari letters; the Sanskrit pronunciation remains the same regardless of script.
+Sanskrit is written in many other Indian scripts as well, each of which has its own equivalents of these Devanāgari characters.

 Usage

 Shri is a polite form of address equivalent to the English "Mr." or "Ms.".

 Shri is also frequently used as an epithet of some Hindu gods, in which case it is often translated into English as Holy.
 Also, in language and general usage, Shri, if used by itself and not followed by any name, refers to the supreme consciousness, i.e. god.

-Sridevi, also rendered Shri, is an epithet and name of Lakshmi, consort of Vishnu, the goddess of prosperity and wealth in Hinduism.
+Shri, also rendered Sridevi, is an epithet of Lakshmi.
 The Vedas speak of Shri as a goddess, who personified ten qualities coveted by other divine beings: food, royalty, holiness, kingdom, fortune, sovereignty, nobility, power, righteousness, and beauty.
 The Vedic Shri is believed to have identified with later conceptions of Lakshmi, as the embodiment of royalty and dignity.

-Shri is one of the names of Ganesha, the Hindu god of prosperity.

-Shri is also used as a title of the Hindu deities Rāma, Krishna, Saraswati and sometimes Durgā.

-Repetition

-Shri may be repeated depending on the status of the person.